built in types

 Integer

-built-in type, which is a 64-bit signed integer value.
-Such type is usually used while declaring the period for the indicator, for example:
+When you need to work with a whole number, you can use the Integer built-in type, which is a 64-bit signed integer value.
+This type is usually used when declaring the period for the indicator, for example:

 indicator_period = input(14, "Indicator Period")